gmarti-web/gmarti-web.github.io/collections/_portfolio/2025-03-16-hub-and-spoke.md

 %}

 In the cloud, [a best practice](https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke) is a centralized network architecture called the _hub-and-spoke model_.
 This pattern directs traffic between many networks (spokes) and one central network (hub).
-The hub network shares its resources, like a network firewall, a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), and an internet connection, with all the spoke networks.
+The hub network shares its resources, like a [network firewall](https://docs.aws.amazon.com/network-firewall/latest/developerguide/what-is-aws-network-firewall.html), a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), and an internet gateway, with all the spoke networks.
 As a company expands its cloud infrastructure footprint, consolidated resources save money and lower the threat of exposing information.

-In this article, you will learn about how traffic moves between a hub and each spoke in an AWS hub-and-spoke network.
-You'll also learn how the hub network secures the traffic with a network firewall.
+In this article, you'll learn how traffic moves within and between a hub and spoke in an AWS hub-and-spoke network.
+You'll also learn how a hub-and-spoke model shares a single NAT gateway, network firewall, and internet gateway with all its spokes.

 ## How does traffic move between a spoke and the hub?